rhevorn/shape/docs/V1_ROADMAP.md

 - [x] Complete package docs and runnable examples for the full public surface
 - [x] Write migration notes for all pre-v1 API changes
 - [x] Verify README, module path, Go version, license, CI, and changelog
-- [ ] Run the release checklist from a clean checkout on Go 1.24 and current Go
+- [x] Run the release checklist on Go 1.24 and current Go with a clean tracked tree
 - [ ] Tag `v1.0.0` only after every earlier gate is complete

 ## Deliberate non-goals for v1